autotelic/fastify-mail/README.md

 #### Templates
 Each message must have the following templates with the file extension set in point-of-view config:
-  - `from`: Contains email address the email is to be sent from.
-  - `subject`: Contains the subject for the email.
+  - `html`: Contains the html template for the email.
-  - `html`: Contains the html for the email.
+  - `text`: Contains the text template for the email.

 ```
 .
 |--index.js
 |--templates
    |-- email
       |-- html.njk
-      |-- subject.njk
-      |-- from.njk
+      |-- text.njk
 ```

 #### Example Apps